robinroyer/Distributed-Computing/README.md

 ## Distribute computing

 Once the load repartitor is launched, we have 2 options `compute FILE` & `exit`:
-- `compute FILE` => parse the input file and distributes computing with the differents available servers, then print result
+- `compute FILE` => it parses the input file and distributes computing with the differents available servers, then prints the result.
-- `EXIT` => terminate load balancer
+- `EXIT` => it kills the load balancer.

 > operation files are available as `operations-XXXX` where XXXS is the file result